-It is well known that a fast and safe protocol for the initial screening of the developed antihypertensive compounds is significant.
-Aim of this research activity is to establish a quick optimized protocol for the pharmacology screening of AT_1 antagonists.
-We tested a quick, unstressful and painless protocol in an acute experimental setting, using low doses of the compounds under investigation as their availability is limited in the early drug development.
+It is well known that a fast and safe protocol for the initial screening of the developed antihypertensive compounds is of importance.
+The aim of this research is to establish a quick optimized protocol for the pharmacological screening of AT1 antagonists.
+We tested a quick, low stress, and painless protocol in an acute experimental setting, using low doses of the compounds under investigation as availability can be limited in early drug development.
 In our study, continuous infusion of Ang II in anaesthetized rabbits resulted in hypertension.
-In order to demonstrate the appropriateness and safety issues of the proposed protocol, we initially validated our protocol regarding both the effects of continuous Ang II infusion and the efficacy of the tested molecules compared with control.
-Finally, we tested two modes of compound administration, one post- and one pre-treatment with Ang II, in order to acquire an ideal and safe screening of AT_1 antagonists.
+In order to demonstrate the appropriateness and safety of the proposed protocol, we initially validated our protocol regarding both the effects of continuous Ang II infusion and the efficacy of the tested molecules compared with control.
+Finally, we tested two modes of compound administration, one post- and one pretreatment with Ang II, in order to achieve optimal and safe screening of AT1 antagonists.